winterdouglas/soccial-react/README.md

 3. The stack that I used:

    - vite - a build tool and development server for modern web applications.
-   - typescript - The main language used
+   - typescript - The main language I used
    - react - The one we love :)
    - react-router - For navigation between pages
    - react-query - Data fetching and caching library for React applications